Portland General Electric Company research snapshot

 LevelValueWhy it matters

-Near support$48 to $50This area aligns with prior consolidation levels and could provide a first line of support on pullbacks.
+Near support$46 to $48This area aligns with recent consolidation levels and could provide a first line of support after the pullback.

-Deeper support$35 to $38A sustained break below major support targets this range, which represents a significant trend failure.
+Deeper support$38 to $40A sustained break below the $43 to $45 zone targets this range, which represents a significant trend failure.

-Near resistance$54 to $56This area represents the next upside hurdle after the current trading range.
+Near resistance$52 to $54This area represents the July breakdown zone and the first upside hurdle after the pullback.

-MomentumPositive but not confirmed with RSIYTD and 1-year returns are strong, but RSI and MACD readings should be verified with chart software for overbought or divergence signals.
+MomentumNegative short term, positive longer termFive-day and one-month returns are negative, while the 1-year return of +20.43% remains positive.
+RSI and MACD readings should be verified with chart software for overbought or oversold signals.

-VolumeMonitor around earnings and rate-case eventsThe next earnings report on July 31, 2026 and any Oregon Public Utility Commission rate-case decisions will drive volume and volatility.
+VolumeMonitor around earnings and rate-case eventsThe next earnings report on October 23, 2026 and any Oregon Public Utility Commission rate-case or large load tariff decisions will drive volume and volatility.

-VolatilityBeta near -0.10POR has shown negative beta recently, meaning it has moved inversely to the broad market, but this is not a reliable hedge characteristic.
+VolatilityBeta near -0.13, volatility near 3.15%POR has shown negative beta recently, meaning it has moved inversely to the broad market, but this is not a reliable hedge characteristic.

 POR AI trading strategy